 Review of Publication

-12. Published information relating to Decision Notices or Regulatory Settlement Agreements may be removed from our website where we consider that publication is no longer in the public interest or that the public interest no longer requires continued publication.
+12. Published information relating to Decision Notices or RSAs may be removed from our website where we consider that publication is no longer in the public interest or that the public interest no longer requires continued publication.
 Subject to statutory requirements, the presumption is that enforcement outcomes that have been published for less than five years will not be removed from the website.

-1A Decision Notice is the final stage of the GFSC enforcement process.
-You can find our enforcement process here.
+1A Decision Notice is the final stage of the GFSC Decision Making Process for Regulatory Interventions.
+You can find this process here.

-2A Regulatory Settlement Agreement is an agreed regulatory outcome in the public interest to settle an enforcement case, the terms of which are agreed between the GFSC and the firm or individual.
+2A RSA is an agreed regulatory outcome in the public interest to settle an regulatory investigations case, the terms of which are agreed between the GFSC and the firm or individual.
 You can find our policy on settlement here.